 In some cases the Internal Revenue Service has taken the position that even when section 2036(a) applies, the marital deduction is measured by the value of what actually passes to the surviving spouse, which is a discounted partnership interest, and not by the value of the underlying assets.
 Estate of Black v.
 Commissioner, 133 T.C.
 340, 342 (2009); Estate of Shurtz v.
 Commissioner T.C.
 Memo.
 2010-21.
 This produces a mismatch between values for the gross estate inclusion and the marital deduction calculation.
-However, this type of mismatch is not present in this case: respondent allowed an increased marital deduction that he calculated on the basis of the value of assets transferred in exchange for the partnership interests that Clyde Sr. held at death, rather than on the basis of the discounted values of the general and limited partnership interests that Clyde Sr. owned at death, to the extent that they passed to Jewell [Clyde Sr.'s wife].
+However, this type of mismatch is not present in this case: respondent allowed an increased marital deduction that he calculated on the basis of the value of assets transferred in exchange for the general and limited partnership interests that Clyde Sr. owned at death, to the extent that they passed to Jewell [Clyde Sr.'s wife].
 The estate recognizes that, and we leave this mismatch problem for another day.